Temporary fix for collapsed Washington bridge expected mid-June

-OLYMPIA, Washington (Reuters) - A permanent replacement for the section of a Washington state freeway bridge that collapsed last week is expected in place by early autumn, and a temporary span could be up by mid-June, Washington state Governor Jay Inslee said on Sunday.
+OLYMPIA, Wash., May 26 (Reuters) - A permanent replacement for the section of a Washington state freeway bridge that collapsed last week is expected in place by early autumn, and a temporary span could be up by mid-June, Washington state Governor Jay Inslee said on Sunday.

 The remaining portion of the bridge has been inspected and will not need to be replaced, Inslee said in a statement.